Privacy policy

 Purposes of processing:

-Provision of our online offering and user friendliness; information technology infrastructure (operation and provision of information systems and technical devices (computers, servers, etc.)). safety measures.
+Provision of our Online Offering and user-friendliness; information technology infrastructure (operation and provision of information systems and technical devices such as computers, servers, etc.).
+Security measures.

 Retention and deletion:

-Deletion in accordance with the “General Information on Data Storage and Deletion” section.Legal bases: Legitimate interests (Art.
-6 (1) (f) GDPR).
+Deletion in accordance with the information in the section "General Information on Data Storage and Deletion".

 Legal bases: